kny5/fabacademy_antonio_anaya/docs/assignments/week14.md

-# 4. Computer controlled cutting
+# 14. Networking and communications

 This week I worked on defining my final project idea and started to getting used to the documentation process.